 Climate, soil composition, and regional ecosystems further influence these flavours, which is why honeys from different regions can be surprisingly distinctive.

-How Honey Quality Is Evaluated
+How Is Honey Quality Evaluated?

 Not all honey is the same.
 Quality can vary depending on harvesting methods, processing, and storage.